 Description of how the company monitors and evaluates anti-corruption performance

 Saarioinen has organised training based on the contents of the Supply Chain Initiative.
-The training has been organised to the customer and marketing management, sales personnel and to purchasing personnel.
+More training was organised in February and March 2014 for the sales personnel and to purchasing personnel.